telerik/maui-docs/controls/toolbar/items/label.md

 * `HorizontalContentOptions`(enum of type `Microsoft.Maui.Controls.LayoutOptions`)&mdash;Specifies the horizontal alignment options of the content displayed in the toolbar item.
 * `VerticalContentOptions`(enum of type `Microsoft.Maui.Controls.LayoutOptions`)&mdash;Specifies the vertical alignment options of the content displayed in the toolbar item.

+All other properties that can be applied through style are the properties applicable for [ToolbarItemView]({%slug toolbar-items%}#styling).

 ## See Also

 - [SplitButton ToolbarItem]({%slug toolbar-items-split-button%})